Walodja1987/Web3-Development-Resources/README.md

 * [Typescript Crash Course] - Typescript is an open source programming language that builds on JavaScript and offers additional features.
 It helps to know what it is as it's used in several web3 projects (e.g., 0x protocol).
 It’s often referred to as the superset of JavaScript, i.e. it’s JavaScript plus some additional features.

 # 💻 Developer stack
-## Backend & Frontend
+## IDE
-* [Remix] - Online IDE for quick Smart Contract prototyping and testing
 * [Visual Studio Code][VSCode] - Preferred IDE for web3 development (Solidity, React, etc.).
 See section below on useful VSCode extensions
+* [Remix] - Online IDE for quick Smart Contract prototyping and testing
+## Smart contract development
-* [Hardhat] - Preferred Smart Contract development framework.
+* [Hardhat] - Popular smart contract development framework.
+Considered superior to Truffle by many developers (incl. myself).
-* [Truffle] - Alternative to hardhat which is good to know about as many tutorials use it.
-However, hardhat seems the framework to go more recently.
+* [Truffle] - Alternative to hardhat.
+Good to know about as many tutorials are still based on it but developers started to prefer hardhat recently.
-* [Web3 library] - A JavaScript library to interact with Ethereum (it abstracts away the complexity of JSON RPC calls)
+* [Web3 library] - A JavaScript library to interact with Ethereum (I personally prefer web3 over etherjs as the documentation is easier to understand).
 * [Etherjs] - Alternative to Web3.
 Hardhat's recommended choice to interact with Ethereum.
 ## Testing
 * [Mocha] - Test framework that runs your tests, as defined with <code>describe</code>, <code>it</code>, etc.